johnmorehouse/GCENotes/gce_notes/gce_notes.md

 ## 1. __Install GCS fuse__

-Following [this guide](apt-get install gcsfuse).
-The following is for VMs set up with the latest releases of Ubuntu and Debian.
+By following [this guide](apt-get install gcsfuse).
+The following code is for VMs set up with the latest releases of Ubuntu and Debian.
 In this case, my username that I created for Rstudio is `johnm` and the VM name is `rstudio`.

 ```